Harrisoncre8/Illume-Decision-Hub-Calculator/README.md

 - Redux (logger, sagas)

 ## Challenges
-- Git branching with multiple users
+- Git branching and merging with multiple users
     - Solved by having multi-phase testing so that each contributor has branches tested by another user before being able to create pull request.
 This way we rarely (if ever) had any broken code in master.
 First, the creator tested their own code and solved any master conflicts.
 Then, another contributor tested that branch.
 Then the creator of the code created a new pull request which was checked by another contributor before merging to the master branch.
 - Database construction
     - To achieve the step through format of the calculator inputs, the database contains a table with quesiton, calculator, and next ids so that the stepper routes can be set, and edited based on what kind of relevant costs the user has checked.